The Huel Daily Superblend Formula Explained

 As some conditions require dietary intervention, like with any food, please heed the notes below for the following conditions:

-Diabetes mellitus – Huel Daily Superblend is suitable for type 1 and type 2 diabetics.
+Diabetes mellitus: For those with type 1 and type 2 diabetes, please review the carbohydrate, sugar and other nutrition facts of the Daily Superblend to see if it is suitable for your needs.
 If you're using medication to help control your diabetes you should structure your intake of Huel Daily Superblend appropriately.

-Pregnancy & lactation – due to the high levels of vitamins and minerals, Huel Daily Superblend is NOT suitable for use during pregnancy or for nursing mothers.
+Pregnancy & lactation: Due to the high levels of vitamins and minerals, Huel Daily Superblend is NOT suitable for use during pregnancy or for nursing mothers.
+Please review more information about Huel and pregnancy in our FAQ.
+If you have questions about suitability, we suggest you discuss with your doctor if there are any clinically specific reasons why they wouldn’t be suitable.

-Due to the high levels of vitamins and minerals and whole-sourced ingredients in Huel Daily Superblend, there may be specific drug-nutrient interactions relating to a particular medicine you're using, so we recommend you read the drug information provided with your prescription, and if you have any further concerns, please discuss them with your doctor.
+Medications: Due to the high levels of vitamins and minerals and unique herbal ingredients in Huel Daily Superblend, there may be specific drug-nutrient interactions relating to a particular medicine you're using, so we recommend you read the drug information provided with your prescription, and if you have any further concerns, please discuss them with your doctor.

 Allergen Advice